sandialabs/slycat/docs/source/manual/data.table.rst

   1, 2.6, 5, file://hostname/tmp/sim2/stress.jpg
   2, 2.5, 2, file://hostname/tmp/sim3/stress.jpg

+Media that is stored on a Windows file system must be referenced with an "smb" indentifier to denote the Samba protocol.
 To include a reference to a media file on a Windows file system, use this format:

 .. code-block:: bash

   smb://somehost.example.com/drive/path/to/image.jpg

-Here is a CSV example for a remote Windows file system, that includes one media column:
+Here is a CSV example for a remote Windows file system (Samba protocol), that includes one media column:

 .. code-block:: bash